Diffraction Aided Wireless Positioning: Asymptotic Techniques To Model Diffraction

 \section{Asymptotic Techniques To Model Diffraction}

 In this section, we present some preliminaries from electromagnetic field theory.
 Using the Geometrical Theory of Diffraction (GTD) \cite{keller1962geometrical,namara1990introduction,balanis2012advanced}, we first present a canonical example known as {\em 3D edge diffraction for a half plane} to model diffraction from edges.
 Rather than numerically evaluating Maxwell's equations, classical Geometrical Optics (GO) models refraction and reflection phenomena using ray propagation governed by simple geometrical rules.
 GTD extends GO, enabling the modeling of diffraction phenomena through ray propagation with similar straightforward geometrical principles.
 Another asymptotic technique to model diffraction is the Knife Edge Diffraction (KED) which in contrast to GTD does not include the electric field polarization aspects.
-Previously, GTD has been extensively adopted to model signal attenuation due to propagation in different scenarios concerning edges.
-In \cite{bostian28},\cite{de2004building}, the diffraction losses around buildings were modeled using GTD, and the predictions were validated through measurement campaigns. {\em Pallaprolu et al.} \cite{pallaprolu2022wiffract,anurag_radarconfgtd} use GTD to model edge diffraction for edge imaging applications.
+Previously, GTD has been extensively adopted to model diffraction in different scenarios concerning edges \cite{anurag_radarconfgtd, pallaprolu2022wiffract, honcharenko1993mechanisms, bostian28,pathak_gtd}.